Who Owns The Confederation Bridge

 The Future of the Confederation Bridge: Beyond Debt Repayment

-The Confederation Bridge’s future is tied to the repayment of its debts and the terms of its initial agreement.
-Once the debts are repaid, the ownership structure will shift more definitively towards the provinces.
+Let's talk about the Confederation Bridge’s future is tied to the repayment of its debts and the terms of its initial agreement.
+Even so, once the debts are repaid, the ownership structure will shift more definitively towards the provinces.
 The question of what happens to toll collection after the debts are repaid will ultimately be a policy decision made by both governments in consultation with the population of PEI and New Brunswick.
-Options may include:

 • Eliminating tolls: This would make the bridge completely free to use, potentially boosting tourism and economic activity on PEI.
-However, it would also shift the cost of maintenance and future upgrades solely onto taxpayers.
+That said, it would also shift the cost of maintenance and future upgrades solely onto taxpayers.

 • Maintaining tolls: This would ensure a dedicated revenue stream for ongoing maintenance and future improvements while potentially keeping toll rates lower compared to their current levels.
 The ongoing revenue could be reinvested for further development and enhancements.